djwrisley/RLAC/_posts/2023-10-27-Assignment-3.md

 Use the zoom percentage to size the file.
 An example of the code of one of your instructor's research projects can be found [here](https://raw.githubusercontent.com/parisbible/parisbible.github.io/main/_posts/2022-10-31-bible-hunting-Italy.md)

+# Guiding questions for this assignment:

+- What kind of source is it?
+- What kinds of data does that source provide?
+- Was the data directly or indirectly communicated?
+In other words, did you have to assume anything to create new columns?
+- If you used chatGPT, how did you create a prompt to automate the extraction of the information?
+- When you mapped the data, did you see any interesting patterns?
+Were there areas of concentration of points?
+Did mapping the additional columns (profession, gender, etc) lead to any visible clusters?
+- If you were to do this over many more pages then you did for this assignment, what kind of results do you think the different scale would give?
+- If you were to do this assignment with a source not included here, what would your ideal source be?

 Your assignment should be about 1250 words long, with several images, embedded links.
 Use a markdown cheatsheet such as this [one](https://www.markdownguide.org/cheat-sheet) to stylize your post, adding different layout features and embedded links if needed.
 You can refer to the readings if you want to, but this is not necessary for this assignment. **Due date: 25 November**.